Jo Eggleton

 Jo is a specialist in all aspects of litigation relating to the criminal justice system and for victims of state human rights and civil liberties abuses.

 She is especially sought after to represent families whose loved ones have died in prison.
-She has acted for relatives in inquests, civil claims and public law challenges concerning multiple deaths of prisoners in failings prisons including HMP Woodhill and HMP Nottingham.
+She has acted for relatives in inquests, civil claims and public law challenges concerning multiple deaths of prisoners in failings prisons including HMP Woodhill, HMP Nottingham and HMP Lowdham Grange.

 Jo is a member of Police Action Lawyers Group and Inquest Lawyers Group.